QilongZhang/srswiki/v3_EN_SpecialControl.md

 ```
 vhost __defaultVhost__ {
+    # the config for FMLE/Flash publisher, which push RTMP to SRS.
+    publish {
         # the normal packet timeout in ms for encoder.
         # default: 5000
-    publish_normal_timeout  7000;
+        normal_timeout      7000;
+    }
 }
 ```